lexibank/clarkkimmun/README.md

-# A Phonological Analysis and Comparison of Two Kim Mun Varieties in Laos and Vietnam
+# CLDF dataset derived from Clark's "Phonological Analysis and Comparison of Two Kim Mun Varieties" from 2008

 Cite the source dataset as

 > Clark, E. R. (2008).
 A phonological analysis and comparison of two Kim Mun varieties in Laos and Vietnam.
-Payap University:: Chiang Mai.
+Payap University: Chiang Mai.

 This dataset is licensed under a https://creativecommons.org/licenses/by-nc/4.0/ license